 If you would like to discuss your fire safety needs with one of our sales team, please contact us on 0800 612 6537 or visit our web site www.safelincs.co.uk

-Waterways World, Britain’s best selling canal and river magazine features both the Britannia Self-Maintenance fire extinguishers and the Jewel Dry Water Mist fire extinguishers in the Boats & Pieces section of their April edition.
+Waterways World, Britain’s best selling canal and river magazine features both the Britannia P50 Self-Maintenance fire extinguishers and the UltraFire Water Mist fire extinguishers in the Boats & Pieces section of their April edition.

 Boats & Pieces features new products and ideas that are useful for boat owners.
 The article goes on to say that the Britannia extinguishers meet all the Boat Safety Scheme requirements and that the self-inspection possibility of these extinguishers can save boat owners over £300.

-The second range of extinguishers reviewed, the Dry Water Mist extinguishers use a brand new technology which makes them suitable to tackle both A, B and F rated fires (solids, liquids and pan fires).
-Whilst currently only certified for A and F risks, the water mist extinguishers also work very well on B class fires such as burning petrol or diesel.
-The extinguishers even extinguish gas fires and are safe near electrical risks.
+The second range of extinguishers reviewed, the Water Mist extinguishers use a brand new technology which makes them suitable to tackle both A and B rated fires (solids and liquids).
+Whilst currently only certified for A risks, the water mist extinguishers also work very well on B class fires such as burning petrol or diesel.
+The extinguishers even extinguish gas fires and are safe on electrical risks.